 College: University of California, Santa Barbara (UCSB), Communications major and minor in Education.

-Since graduation, I have moved back to the LA area and am currently working at a PR firm in Hollywood, which although is not a Jewish organization, does have positive ties and clients within the Israeli and Jewish communities.
+Since graduation, I moved back to the LA area and have bounced around a few PR and media agencies, where I have worked on accounts such as Air New Zealand, Israel Ministry of Tourism, and Moose Toys.
+While I’ve been at OMD based in Playa Vista, I’ve worked on the Levi Strauss & Co. account and am currently on the Apple account – I’ve loved every minute of it!
 I will forever look back fondly on my four years of college and the immense role that the Brawerman Fellowship played within those years, as it motivated me to gain the leadership qualities and Jewish identity that I am so proud of today.

 Class of 2016